davecheney/autobench/README.md

 known issues
 ------------

  * If you are using OS X 10.8 and/or have upgraded to XCode 5, your system no longer has a gcc compiler and so will not work with Go 1.1's cgo package.
-The best workaround is to invoke `autobench` with `env CGO_ENABLED=0 make $TARGET` to avoid compiling Go 1.1 or Go tip with cgo enabled.
+The best workaround is to invoke `autobench` with `env CGO_ENABLED=0 make $TARGET` to avoid compiling Go with cgo enabled.

 contributing
 ------------

 Contributions and pull requests are always welcome.
-If you are submitting a pull request with benchmark data, please include the value of

-    hg id work/go.11

-and

-    hg id work/go.tip

-in the suffix of your file (follow the examples) so we can trace which revision this benchmark was taken from.
+If you are submitting a pull request with benchmark data, please include the value of OLD and NEW at the top of the Makefile in the suffix of your file (follow the examples) so we can trace which revision this benchmark was taken from.
 If you want to include commentry in your benchmark, comments should start with a #.

 licence
 -------